a2m8-app/a2m8/README.md

 | Audio               |    X    |   X   |      X      |
 | Notifications       |    X    |   X   | X (partial) |

+\*bsd is not supported by any of the packages so you wont be able to use this on bsd

 ## List of modules

 You can import modules with require("module_name")